Skip to contents

 • Rcpp: a character string defining a captureless lambda (since C++11) returning another lambda that captures by value, accepts parameters of the same type, and returns a double.

-The purpose of this design is to pre-calculate certain constants that remain invariant during permutation.
+This design aims to pre-calculate potential constants that remain invariant during permutation.

 "twosample"const NumericVector& sample_1const NumericVector& sample_2